ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 ### aiOpenaiChatCompletions

-> AiSuccessResponse aiOpenaiChatCompletions(profileId, request\_body)
+> Map aiOpenaiChatCompletions(profileId, request\_body)

 `POST /api/2.0/ai/openai/{profileId}/v1/chat/completions`

-OpenAI-compatible chat completions proxied to the profile&#39;s provider
+OpenAI chat completions passthrough

 OpenAI-compatible chat completions for the document editor&#39;s AI plugin.
 The profile is resolved server-side, its credentials are attached, and the body is forwarded to the provider verbatim - the payload is owned by the plugin&#39;s SDK on one end and the provider on the other.
 A client disconnect cancels the provider call.